mpky/property_project/README.md

       In order to build an adequately-large (several thousand) set of "innocent" properties, I assumed that every property owned by one of the top-30 most frequent owners would be innocent.
 I felt comfortable making that assumption because most of these owners are home builder companies and government agencies.
 There is, however, an obvious skew that this subset will have - newer properties as well as atypical housing that the county or city of San Antonio may own.

 - **modeling_scripts**:
-  - clustering.py - Script that visualizes attempts at clustering the property data.
+  - clustering.py - Script that visualizes clusters in the property data.
   - isolation_forest.py - Script that applies the Isolation Forest anomaly detection algorithm to the property data and then returns visualizations and model performance metrics.
   - semisupervised_pseudolabeling.py - Script that uses pseudo-labeling to train a semisupervised Gradient Boosting model.
 Outputs model metrics and confusion matrix visualization.

 - **notebooks**:
-  - Bexar_EDA.ipynb
+  - Bexar_EDA.ipynb - Notebook for visual inspection of the data.
-  - clustering.ipynb
+  - clustering.ipynb - Notebook that applies several unsupervised learning techniques to the data to reveal clusters.
-  - isolation_forest.ipynb
+  - isolation_forest.ipynb - Notebook that applies the Isolation Forest anomaly detection algorithm to the property data.
+I also used my experience in the field to trim the dataset to what I believed to be the most important features and applied the algorithm to this subset.
-  - semisupervised_pseudolabeling.ipynb
+  - semisupervised_pseudolabeling.ipynb - Because I have a limited dataset of properties with labels I can be truly confident in, I used pseudo-labeling to train a Gradient Boosting Classifier.

 - **configs**: